f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ![image](/img/truesecrets/sentinel-32.png)

 ## Step 5: Continuous Monitoring and Optimization
-During Phase 5, my focus was on continuous monitoring and optimization.
+In this stage, my focus was on continuous monitoring and optimization.
 I created regular queries to assess our security posture and identify potential risks or vulnerabilities.
 Reviewing and refining the alert policies ensured they aligned with the organization's security priorities and risk tolerance.
 Additionally, I conducted capacity planning and scaling to ensure our Sentinel deployment could handle increasing data volumes and maintain peak performance over time.

 ![image](/img/truesecrets/sentinel-33.png)